Leeto the Leopard

 Leeto the Leopard is 27cm in length and 16cm in width.

-For more information on leopard conservation, visit www.capeleopard.org.za.
+To learn more about the leopard conservation efforts visit www.capeleopard.org.za.
 The Cape Leopard Trust is an active predator conservation working group that uses research to find solutions to human-wildlife conflict and inspire interest in the environment through an interactive and dynamic environmental education program.